mahesh-panchal/nextflow-novice/_episodes/04-channels.md

 - `view` (queue type channel): Prints channel data values to the console standard output.
-This is mostly useful for debugging your own workflows, in particular when you see an unclear error message related to file input.
+This is mostly useful for debugging your own workflows, in particular when you want to clarify an unclear error message related to file input, or why a process does not spawn a task.
     ~~~
     process WrapText {